How the historic environment can be conserved and managed in a way that secures its future.

 Heritage and the High Street: Which Way Now?

-The Constructive Conservation and Sustainable Management working group held an event, on 6 December 2017, to explore current and emerging issues in relation to historic high streets.
-It reviewed what’s working and what isn’t, and discussed how to tackle barriers to achieving good growth in historic centres.
+The group held an event, on 6 December 2017, to explore current and emerging issues in relation to historic high streets.
+It reviewed what’s working and what isn’t and discussed how to tackle barriers to achieving positive growth in historic centres.

 The event brought together senior representatives in local government, the development industry, property sector landowners and policy makers with an interest in retail, high streets, town centres and heritage-led regeneration.
 It helped to develop an understanding of current issues through the presentation of four case studies: